PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick asked, "Stout Merchant, have you ever seen a troll?"

-# From Troll's perspective #
+# 21

 The Troll was asleep next to a mount of phosphorescent lichen.
-Strictly speaking, the creature didn't need light to see, and it hated sunlight, but the presence of sleight illumination allowed the stroll to see the terror on his meals faces more clearly.
-As the old troll proverb goes (it doesn't translate well) food better frightened, or scared is good eaten' or terror is the best sauce.
+Strictly speaking, the creature didn't need light to see, and it hated sunlight, but the presence of sleight illumination allowed the Troll to see the terror on his meals faces more clearly.
+There is an old troll proverb that says food better frightened, or scared is good eatin' or terror is the best sauce.
+It loses something in translation.
+But it should show you that, as a species, Trolls were prone to sadism.

-But when the troll woke up, because something was kicking him in the foot.
+The troll woke up, when something kicked him in the foot.
 This was a decidedly strange sensation for the Troll.
-There really isn't anything in a Troll's native habitat that has the temerity to kick a troll.
-In the dim light of the dungeon he saw food, holding a bag and looking at him.
+There really isn't anything in nature in the habit of kicking Trolls.
+In the dim light of the lichen, the Troll could see food, holding a small sack and looking at him.

 "Yoo hoo, Mister Troooooooll.
 Have I got a deal for you!" said the food.

-Wait, food was talking.
+Wait, food was talking?
 This was confusing.
 Food never talked.
 Sometimes food screamed.
 Sometimes food tried to poke the Troll with sharp things.
 Most of the time food ran away.
 But it never stood it's ground and talked.
+And certainly never kicked.
 Since the Troll couldn't understand what any of the funny, squeaky little sounds coming out of food's mouth meant, it tried to understand *why* food wasn't doing any of the things that it usually did.

 Maybe it was poisoned?
 That thought disturbed the Troll.
 Since he often ate people without bothering to peel them, his stomach was a cause of constant trouble.
 And, for reasons he couldn't understand, he had been eating quite well lately.
 Food had been easier a lot easier to come by since he had come to this cave.
 He didn't even have to go out and terrorize the countryside.
 And how had he gotten to this cave?
 He couldn't quite remember that part.
 Something about a very loud and angry piece of food wearing black.
-But it was blurry.
+But the memory was blurry and confused.

-Thinking made the Troll's head hurt, and he decided that he had thought enough for one day.
-He drew himself up to his full height.
-He let out a little good morning yawn (a Troll yawn is much like a roar) that rattled  chips of rock of the ceiling.
-He expected to see food running away, or curled up in a convenient, bite-sized ball of fear, but it was still there!
+Thinking made the Troll's head hurt.
+He decided that he had thought enough for one day.
+He drew himself up to his full height and let out a  good morning yawn (a Troll yawn is much like a roar) that rattled chips of rock off the ceiling. (a Troll yawn is very much like a roar.)
+The Troll expected that this would cause the food to flee, or curl up in a convenient, bite-sized ball of fear, but food was still there!

-"There we go," said Boltac, "Come get a closer look at the merchandize."
+"There we go," said Boltac, "Come get a closer look at the merchandise."

-From the shadows, Relan drew in breath sharply and said, "He's dead."
+In the shadows, Relan said, "He's dead."

-A darker, more obscure, yet somewhat Rattick-shaped shadow next to him said, "You are not as dumb as you look, kid,"
+A Rattick-shaped shadow next to him said, "You are not as dumb as you look, kid,"

 "Thank --" Relan began.
-But a finger pressed to his lips and silenced him.
+But Rattick pressed a finger to his lips and silenced him.

 "Shhh.
 Don't ruin it.
 I'm going to enjoy this," said Rattick.